-Plans submitted to remove 22 pylons in Dorset AONB
+Plans submitted for VIP project in Dorset AONB

 A planning application has been submitted for National Grid’s Visual Impact Provision (VIP) project in the Dorset Area of Outstanding Natural Beauty (AONB), moving plans to enhance the landscape near the villages of Martinstown and Winterbourne Abbas a step closer.

 It is the first planning application nationwide to be submitted by National Grid for its VIP project, which takes advantage of a £500m provision made available by Ofgem to reduce the visual impact of existing high voltage power lines in protected landscapes across Great Britain.

 The application, submitted to West Dorset District Council on 10 January 2018, seeks permission to remove 22 pylons and 8.25km of overhead line and replace it with underground cables.
 The proposal also includes the construction of two Sealing End Compounds, which are required to connect the new underground cables to the remaining existing overhead electricity line.

 The section of line targeted for removal runs from north to south near the villages of Martinstown, Winterbourne Abbas, Winterbourne Steepleton and Friar Waddon.
 It was chosen following an extensive landscape assessment carried out throughout AONBs and National Parks in England and Wales, overseen by expert Professor Carys Swanwick from the University of Sheffield.

 Over the past three years, National Grid has worked closely with local experts to refine its plans, including the Dorset AONB Partnership, Dorset County Council, West Dorset District Council, Historic England and Natural England.
 Its proposals also reflect feedback given by the public at consultation events in June 2016 and July 2017.